david-hernandez/drupal8-oop/README.md

 ### Contents

 * 1 - Methods, properties, the arrow (`->`) and double colon (`::`) operators
-* 2 - Public, protected, private, static keywords
+* 2 - Public, protected, private, and static keywords
 * 3 - `$this` and `self`
 * 4 - `__construct` methods
 * 5 - How classes work together, inherit methods and properties, and `parent`
 * 6 - Naming conventions for classes, methods, variables, constants, etc
 * 7 - Including classes from other files and using an autoloader
-* 8 - Name spacing and how it relates to the autoloader
+* 8 - Namespacing and how it relates to the autoloader
 * 9 - Using namespaces, `use` statements, and more on the global space